What do we mean by ‘sustainable’?

 Sustainable development means finding solutions that improve people’s quality of life without damaging the environment & without storing up problems for the future.
 Sustainable development is a way of thinking about our lives & work (including the education system) so that we don’t destroy our most precious resource – the planet.
 A sustainable school places pupils & the school community at the centre of its efforts to build a culture of care.
 Care also involves taking responsibility.
 If we all take this on board there is greater ownership in & commitment to, the schools success.
 Sustainable development helps to inspire pupils & teachers & gets parents & others involved in activities to improve the school.

 The government expects schools to respond to the challenge by empowering young people to lead sustainable lives & by becoming models of good practice for their communities.

 Our journey so far…

-|Eco Schools||WWF Earth Hour||Edible Playgrounds|
+|Eco Schools||WWF Earth Hour||South Downs National Park|